VarshaPandey24/JavaScript_Learning/README.md

 Introduction

 This repository serves as a journal of my journey in learning JavaScript.
 Here, you will find various exercises, projects, and notes that I have compiled to improve my understanding of JavaScript.
-My aim is to complete the JavaScript series by June 15.

 I am following the JavaScript series on the YouTube channel Chai Aur Code by Hitesh Choudhary.
 The series provides comprehensive tutorials and practical examples to learn JavaScript effectively.
 Repository Structure